 Organize your accounting and bookkeeping

-No business can survive without a proper approach to accounting.
+No retailer can survive without a proper approach to small business accounting.
 Without a solid way to balance income and expenses, it’s impossible to know whether you’re earning a profit or losing money on a monthly basis.

 There are plenty of platforms out there to stay on top of your books.
 To simplify the process, choose accounting software that integrates with your POS for hassle-free bookkeeping.

 Proper employee management is another key piece to set up a successful retail business.
-In order to help ensure your customers have a positive experience while shopping at your store, you need to make sure your business is properly staffed.
-Nothing is more frustrating for customers than walking into a business and expect to be assisted, only to find not one available staff member to help them.
+In order to help ensure your customers have a positive experience while shopping at your store, you need to make sure your business is properly staffed and that your staff are performing as expected.
+Nothing is more frustrating for customers than walking into a business to find limited or disinterested staff.

-The best way to remedy this is to use a POS system to find your peak hours.
+Use a POS system to find your peak hours and monitor employee performance metrics.
 When are customers coming in the most?
 What days of the week do you have the most transactions and sales revenue?
 What time period do you experience a spike in sales?
+Lightspeed X-Series allows you to filter your reports to distill granular sales information by year, quarter, week, day, month, or hour.

 Have a payroll system in place

 All of your employees deserve a paycheck.
-Your payroll solutions should be seamless and simple, creating an efficient process that can generate checks, initiate direct deposit and calculate the correct taxes to be withheld.
+Consider software that helps with managing payroll.
+It should integrate with your POS system, creating an efficient process that can generate checks, initiate direct deposit and calculate the correct taxes to withhold.

 Track your inventory

-Tracking inventory is a critical part of a successful retail operation.
+Inventory management is a critical part of a successful retail operation.
 Without monitoring what’s selling, what’s not, average turnover and profit margin, it’s hard to know how well your store is performing or to accurately make any necessary adjustments.
-While inventory tracking can certainly be managed by hand, inventory management software can offer a real-time look at what you have on hand, streamlining your internal processes.
+While inventory tracking can certainly be managed by hand, inventory management software can offer a real-time look at what you have on hand, streamlining your internal processes and practices.

 By adopting omnichannel retail software, such as a POS that integrates with your eCom store, you’ll be able to have your product information sync across both channels in real-time.